ec-europa/header_footer/README.md

 #  How to include the module using [Toolkit](https://github.com/ec-europa/toolkit) ?

-Copy it in your **resources/site.make** file :
+ 1. Copy it in your **resources/site.make** file :

     projects[header_footer_corporate][subdir] = custom/ec_europa
     projects[header_footer_corporate][download][type] = git
     projects[header_footer_corporate][download][url] = "https://github.com/ec-europa/header_footer_corporate.git"
     projects[header_footer_corporate][download][tag] = "v1.0.10"
+> *"v1.0.10" is just an example
+It is better to hardcode the tag to not have unwanted updates when you will rebuild your subsite.*

-and run the command `./toolkit/phing build-subsite-dev`
+ 2. Run the command `./toolkit/phing build-subsite-dev`

 # Manageable links